-Tags in Cube and Cilinder.
+Tags in Cube and Cylinder.

 All strings created are stored in a chImage struct in the CPU memory.
 So when it is decided they are no longer needed, the method freeStringImage(chImage* stringImage) should be called to release the vector from memory.
-An example of this case is where the texture has been submitted to the video card and is no longer needed in RAM.
+An example of this case is when the texture has been submitted to the video card and is no longer needed in RAM.

-The images created use the function:
+The images created use the OpneGL function:

 glTexEnvi(GL_TEXTURE_ENV,GL_TEXTURE_ENV_MODE,GL_DECAL).

-This function defines the color of the primitive is replaced with the texture.
+This function defines the color of the primitive as the texture.
 As the illumination values are computed before the texture mapping, the texture color replaces the color calculated by lighting.

 Tagging and scene construction

 The user has control of the camera position of the evaluation software using the mouse.
 It is possible to perform translations and rotations in relation to the central point of the scene.
+This was very used to analyze the result and make sure the tags are not compromising the quality of the objects.

 Two text files (Cylinder.txt and Boxes.txt) were created containing names of each cylinders and cubes.
 At the beginning of the program, these files are loaded and the names are stored within each object.
 Random numbers algorithms were developed to produce the primitives sparsely on the 3D world (more specifically cylinders and cubes).
-The geometries have different translations and rotations applied to them.
+The geometries have different translations and rotations applied to them, creating a homogeneous scene for the tests.

-The scene was set in order to see how many objects can be rendered without textures while maintaining an acceptable frame rate.
+The scene was set in order to see how many objects could be rendered without textures while maintaining an acceptable frame rate.
 In order to compare the results, all optimizations were turned off.
-With 60,000 objects, half of each type, the frame rate was around four frames per second.
-Since the main idea of this project is the use in real time, a frame rate of 30 frames per second was the target, and the number of objects was 5,000 cubes and 5,000 cylinders.
-Figure 6 shows these scenes, the cylinders are blue, and the cubes are red.
+With 60,000 objects, half of each type(cylinders and boxes), the frame rate was around four frames per second.
+Since the main idea of this project is the use in real time, a frame rate of 30 frames per second was the target.
+For that the maximun number of objects was 5,000 cubes and 5,000 cylinders.
+Figure 6. shows these scenes, the cylinders are blue, and the cubes are red.